 How Much Does A Las Vegas Car Accident Lawyer Charge?

 Car accident lawyers generally charge a contingency fee for their services.
-At Cogburn Law Offices, we don’t charge an exorbitant attorney fee.
+At Cogburn Law, we don’t charge an exorbitant lawyer fee.
 We only charge fees if we win a case and obtain monetary awards for our clients, this is called a contingency fee.
-Rather than charge an hourly rate that is payable by the client as the services are rendered, a personal injury attorney waits to be paid from the settlement or verdict proceeds of a case.
-While the exact percentage can range from attorney to attorney, in Nevada the typical fee for a personal injury case is 33 1/3% for pre-litigation – or any work performed on a case prior to filing a civil lawsuit.
+Rather than charge an hourly rate that is payable by the client as the services are rendered, a personal injury lawyer waits to be paid from the settlement or verdict proceeds of a case.
+While the exact percentage can range from lawyer to lawyer, in Nevada the typical fee for a personal injury case is 33 1/3% for pre-litigation – or any work performed on a case prior to filing a civil lawsuit.

 What Type of Compensation Can Victims Recover?

 Various types of damages can be pursued in a car accident injury case, based upon the condition of the victim.
-An accident attorney in Las Vegas can help you obtain specific types of damages in a settlement or at trial, termed economic and non-economic damages for a range of losses.
+An accident lawyer in Las Vegas can help you obtain specific types of damages in a settlement or at trial, termed economic and non-economic damages for a range of losses.
 They include:

 - Medical coverage: The compensation awarded can cover up to 100% of your crash-related medical bills and care costs, including future medical bills for an ongoing or permanent disability.